Biodiversity and species conservation

 The Convention on Biological Diversity (CBD)

 Biological diversity is declining around the world.
 While some want to see it conserved and protected, others have a desire to use it to support livelihoods, commercial development and research.
 To find a balance, countries are working together through the CBD.
-New Zealand is one of 196 parties to this convention and we have our own corresponding Biodiversity Strategy.
+New Zealand is one of 196 parties to this Convention and we have our own corresponding Biodiversity Strategy.
+New Zealand became a member in December 1993.

 The CBD considers all living things from three perspectives: